Properties of ivy plant

 Saponins: Hederin (Fruits and leaves) Bamirin, &hederagenin, hederacoside (Fruits).

 - Unidentified estrogen hormones (Leaves)

-Active parts: Mainly fruits.
-In less quantity the leaves.
+Mainly, the fruits.
+In less quantity; the leaves.
 Ivy as a medicinal plant should only be used under medical prescription or in standardized pharmacy preparations.

 The fruits of ivy are toxic due to the high hederine content, with spasmolytic, expectorant and hemolytic properties.
 In children it is especially more toxic, although its intake is not usually produced given the bitter and unpleasant taste of the fruits.
-(More information on the toxicity of ivy in the listing above)
+(More information on the toxicity of ivy)